ProtocolSupport/ProtocolSupport/README.md

 Known issues:
 * [Anything that is not latest] Items in creative mode may not work as expected, or may not work at all
-* [1.8 and earlier] Thrown potion texture is invalid

 Known wontfix issues:
 * [Anything that is not latest] Stats are not sent